 The next step is to shape and assemble the masts, yards, bowsprit, gaff & boom.
 Referring to Sheets 41, 42 & 43 locate and identify the various sizes of dowels, blocks and fittings to be used for this stage.
 The masts, yards, bowsprit, gaff and boom will need to be shaped and tapered.
-This can be achieved using a mini plane, a file and sandpaper and using the technique presented in Figure 27.
+This can be achieved using a mini plane, a file and sandpaper and using the technique presented.

 Once they have all been shaped and tapered apply the finish as presented.
 Alternatively apply a clear matt or satin polyurethane spray finish.
-Fit any eye pins, blocks and stirrups as shown on Sheets 41, 42 & 43.
+Fit any eye pins, blocks and stirrups as shown on the following sheets.
 Do not fit the masts or yards to the model yet.

-Mødellers Shipyard ) Figure 27
+Mødellers Shipyard

+11.2 Masts

-11.2 Masts 11.2.1 Foremast
+11.2.1 Foremast